Moise-VK/Project-webtechnology-2019/README.md

 # Project-webtechnology-2019
+1. Download the files
-Just click a html file and you can view the site in you browser
+2. click an html file and you can view the site in you browser